Dales

 The Ripon Inn exterior

-Recently refurbished, The Ripon Inn is a welcoming Edwardian hotel in central Ripon.
-This family-friendly hotel offers 58 stylish rooms (including: doubles, twins, family, accessible, and pet-friendly options).
-Enjoy home-cooked meals, drinks by an open fire or relax and unwind in the beautiful garden.
+Recently refurbished, The Ripon Inn is a welcoming Edwardian hotel in the centre of Ripon.
+This family-friendly hotel offers 58 stylish rooms (including: doubles, twins, family, accessible, and pet-friendly options) set in five acres of parklan gardens, so there's plenty of room to spread out and relax.
+Enjoy home-cooked meals, drinks by an open fire or unwind in the beautiful gardens.

 5